 As per the above table Model 3 is the best full Model to start with 3 variables for the Regression Analysis as it has the lease AIC, Mallows’s CP and optimal R-Square and Adjusted R-Square.

-While building the model we have taken care of the basic principle of any modeling technique which is the assurance that there is no violation of Variance, Normality, Linearity and Independence for any models which were built.
+While building the model we have taken care of the basic principle of any modeling technique which is the assurance that there is no violation of Constant Variance, Normality, Linearity and Independence for any models which were built.

 We have analyzed the problem via the visual way from the residual plot and normal QQ plot but in order to confirm our analysis we have also ran Breusch-Pagan (BP) test for Heteroscedasticity on most of the best models we have.